Sam4000der2/selenium_twitter_Webcrawler_en/README.md

 ***[ZUR DEUTSCHEN VERSION](https://github.com/Sam4000der2/selenium_twitter_Webcrawler_de)***

 ---
+**Attention:**
+The Selenium module does not seem to support snap packages, please refrain from using the Ubuntu distribution in combination with the project.
+The distributions Mint and Debian should work.
+I have not tested the use of flatpak for Firefox in combination with the project.

+Chrome also works with Selenium, but the link seems to be more buggy.

+---
 **Overview:**

 This bot enables crawling Twitter data without using the Twitter API.
 It send all tweets to the Telegram_Bot and Mastodon_Bot module.
 In Telegram, there's the option to filter by keywords like specific lines or locations.
 Additionally, there's a Control-Bot to control the Telegram bot, allowing for the creation of chat IDs and filter terms, and to be operated by the user.